Building a Community Together: The History of Faribault

 View of the Cathedral of Our Merciful Savior, opened in 1869 and founded by the first Episcopal bishop of Minnesota, Henry B. Whipple.

 Faribault today is strikingly diverse.
 Its inhabitants hail from many different cultural, religious, and national backgrounds.
 Although several of today's most prominent groups, including Latinos, Somalis, and Sudanese, are relatively recent arrivals, it is fair to say that Faribault has always been diverse.
-From the beginning, Faribault was a place that drew people looking for a better life for themselves and their families.
+From its founding as a fur trade and settler place, Faribault was a place that drew people looking for a better life for themselves and their families.
 Its history in many ways parallels that of similar towns in the American Midwest, but there are important differences.
-While the town's has faced its challenges and even conflict, Faribault has by and large been a hospitable place for those who came to it.
+While the town has faced its challenges and even conflict, Faribault has by and large been a hospitable place for those who came to it.

-In the years before Faribault was founded, the area around the town was home to a Dakota band known as the Wahpekute.
-Faribault's founder, Alexander Faribault, had close ties to the Dakota — both his mother and his wife had Dakota ancestry, and as such, he had some knowledge of the Dakota language and culture.1 Alexander Faribault's knowledge of the Dakota helped to smooth out the relationship between the Wahpekute and the early settlers in the town of Faribault, which began its existence as a fur trading post.
-Nevertheless, Faribault's relationship with its Native American neighbors changed dramatically in 1851.
-In that year, Wahpekute and other Dakota leaders signed the Treaty of 1851 at Pilot Knob/Mendota, ceding the area that would become Faribault in exchange for annuity payments, settlement of debts, and reserving lands along a corridor along the Minnesota River as a secure reservation.
-The United States's failure to live up to those treaty agreements led to the Dakota war of 1862 and resulted ultimately in the mass removal of most of the states's Dakota peoples from their homelands.
+In the years before Faribault was founded, the area around the town was home to the Wahpekute Dakota, along with some Mdewakanton Dakota.
+Alexander Faribault established a fur trade post on the lands of Dakota peoples with whome he had ties — both his mother and his wife had Dakota ancestry.
+As such, he had some knowledge of the Dakota language and culture.1 Alexander Faribault's knowledge of the Dakota helped to smooth the relationship between the Wahpekute and the early settlers in the trading post.
+But with increased settler pressure in the region and the encouragement of the traders, the U.S. persuaded Dakota leaders to negotiate treaties.
+In 1851, Dakota leaders signed the Treaty of 1851 at Pilot Knob/Mendota, ceding the area that would become Faribault in exchange for annuity payments, settlement of debts, and reserving lands along a corridor along the Minnesota River as a secure reservation.
+The United States's failure to live up to those treaty agreements led to the Dakota war of 1862 and resulted ultimately in the exile of most of the state's Dakota peoples from their homelands, together with the formal abrogation, in 1863, of the 1851 treat and all others made with the Dakota in Minnesota.

 Within a few years of its founding, Christian churches of many denominations and national origins began to appear in Faribault.
 The first church building to be erected in Faribault was that of the congregational church.
 Completed in 1857, it was the first church to be built in Rice County and was followed closely by two catholic churches: the Sacred Heart Catholic Church, originally French and French-Canadian, and the Church of the Immaculate Conception.
 Another of Faribault's early churches was the First Methodist Episcopal Church, constructed in 1860.

 Perhaps the most notable of the churches founded in Faribault's early days was the Episcopal Cathedral of Our Merciful Savior.
-As an Episcopalian cathedral, it was the first of its kind in the United States.
-The Cathedral was founded by the first Episcopal bishop of Minnesota, Henry B. Whipple.
+It was the first Episcopalian cathedral in the United States.
+The cathedral was founded by the first Episcopal bishop of Minnesota, Henry B. Whipple.
 The cathedral, an impressive gothic structure that stands out from most of the other buildings in town, took seven years to build; its construction spanned the entire Civil War.
 The cornerstone of the cathedral was laid in July 1862, and it was opened in June 1869, although the tower was not completed until 1902.

 Private religious schools have been a part of Faribault for a large part of its history.
 Faribault was home to an Episcopal seminary, called Seabury Seminary, from the mid-nineteenth century until 1934, when it merged with Western Theological Seminary in Evanston, Illinois.
 Another Episcopal school, associated with the cathedral and seminary, was the Shattuck military and grammar school for boys, which began in 1866 as a program of the seminary and eventually became a separate, self-sustaining private school.
 The corresponding St. Mary's School for Girls was established in the same year, and the two schools were merged into what is now known as Shattuck-St. Mary's in 1972.2 To read more about Shattuck-St. Mary's and other private religious schools in Faribault, click here.